 However, it made me think about what this says about an organization.
 As Einstein already said: “If a cluttered desk is a sign of a cluttered mind, of what, then, is an empty desk a sign?”
-We offer an Agile Talent workshop to have people working with people (often called HR) experience HR.
+We offer an Agility in HR workshop to have people working with people (often called HR) experience HR.
 Should we create an Agile Facility Management workshop?

 I believe co-workers should be allowed to personalize desks and offices.
 They should be allowed to stick anything they want to a wall, and even install a decent coffee machine in some organizations.
 It is not just the core organization who needs to change into a new way of thinking and working, but also all support departments.